 Despite being an industry traditionally skewed towards men – with names like Ansel Adams immediately springing to mind – some of the world’s most recognized images have been captured by women, working both in the field and operating their own successful photographic studios.

-As we celebrate World Photography Day (opens in new tab), let's take a look back at some (but obviously not all) of the most pioneering female photographers and the contributions that they've made to the art of photography.
+So let's take a look back at some (but obviously not all) of the most pioneering female photographers and the contributions that they've made to the art of photography, along with some modern names making their marks today…

 A friend of Henry Fox Talbot, Atkins was an English botanist and photographer.
 She published Photographs Of British Algae: Cyanotype Impressions, the first book with photographic illustrations.